 Biological changes with aging: cartilage loss, bone remodeling, and inflammation

-Next, we will explore common symptoms and What Causes Knee Pain as You Age, practical strategies to reduce pain and improve mobility.
+Next, we will explore common symptoms and practical strategies to reduce pain and improve mobility.

 Common age-related conditions that cause knee pain